fiesta/apidocs/authentication.rst

 <http://tools.ietf.org/html/draft-ietf-oauth-v2-bearer-08>`_ standards
 as they are released.

-Here are some high-level details about Fiesta's OAuth implementation:
+If you've never worked with OAuth before, just skip ahead to :ref:`client-auth`.
+If you're already an OAuth expert, here are some high-level details about Fiesta's OAuth implementation:

 Supported Grant Types